 A fun bit of trivia: Brandon and I first met in 1986 while working on a college production of Hamlet.
 The first production of a Shakespeare play either of us ever performed in.

 On December 1st, 2022, the site went down when the webhost stopped supporting the old version of Ruby the site was running on.
-Six weeks of trying to upgrade the site to a current version of Ruby made it clear that Ruby has become more trouble than it's worth for us.
+The site was down for almost 3 months.
+Six weeks into trying to upgrade the site to a current version of Ruby made it clear that Ruby has become more trouble than it's worth for us.

 Feedback, suggestions, corrections and questions encouraged.
 Email me.